Pleanog/quest-box/README.md

 * **`InputManager`**: This module manages all physical input devices, such as custom buttons, rotary encoders, and sensors.
 It continuously polls these devices and translates their state changes into standardized `InputEvent` objects, which are then placed into a shared queue.
 * **`OutputManager`**: The counterpart to the input manager, this module handles all physical outputs like LEDs and vibration motors.
 It receives commands from the game logic via a queue and dispatches them to the appropriate hardware controllers.
 * **`GameSequence`**: This is the heart of the game logic.
 It reads a solution sequence from a JSON configuration file and waits for a series of correct `InputEvent`s.
 It tracks the player's progress and manages the game's state, including retries and victory/failure conditions.
+* **`GeminiClient`**: This controls the prompt sent to Gemini.
+It includes a template and a full example that are both sent along with the prompt to ensure a clean JSON with its appropriate variables is returned.
+* **`ElevenLabsManager`**: This uses the ElevenLabs API to generate text to speech and text to sound effects.
+Currently only the text to speech funtion is being used.
 * **Hardware Controllers**: Individual classes (e.g., `LEDController`, `RotaryEncoderController`, `DistanceController`) encapsulate the low-level logic for each specific piece of hardware.
 This design makes it easy to add or swap out components.

 ## ⚡️ Hardware and Software Requirements